Logo Voyage

 You can check the original Wikivoyage article Here

 Rhinebeck is a township in Dutchess County, New York.
 The township encompasses the village of Rhinebeck and the hamlet of Rhinecliff.
 The downtown area of Rhinebeck is small enough to walk around within an hour or so, exclusive of extra time to visit churches and shops, have a meal, etc., and well worth it, as it is full of beautiful, lovingly decorated houses.
-It also has a beautifully preserved, functioning Roosevelt-era post office (built from 1939-1940) with murals that depict the history of the area and other interesting documentation.
+It also has a beautifully preserved, functioning Roosevelt-era post office with murals that depict the history of the area and other interesting documentation.

 A view of downtown Rhinebeck as of 2010 (some of the businesses have changed, but the buildings are the same)